het-postdoc-accord/accord/README.md

 </details>

 <br><br>
 Further questions?
-Please let us know at [het.postdoc.deadline-at-gmail.com](mailto:het.postdoc.deadline@gmail.com) if we can clarify any further concerns.
+Please let us know at [het.postdoc.deadline [at] gmail [dot] com](mailto:het.postdoc.deadline@gmail.com) if we can clarify any further concerns.

 [back to top](#top)